-Coffee is the most popular beverage in the world, with approximately two billion cups consumed per day.
-Every year, Americans consume approximately 146 billion cups of coffee.
-Unfortunately for coffee drinkers, the iconic hot beverage can cause stomach bloating as well as other digestive issues, including upset stomach.
+Coffee is the most popular beverage in the world, with approximately two billion cups consumed daily.
+Every year, Americans consume about 146 billion cups of coffee.
+Unfortunately for coffee drinkers, the iconic hot beverage can cause stomach bloating and other digestive issues, including upset stomach.

 You enjoy your morning coffee, but you’ve noticed that you’ve been feeling a little bit bloated lately.

 Is coffee causing bloating?

 This is a question many of us ask ourselves.
 It’s also a common question that we get from our readers.
 So I’ve put together some tips on avoiding coffee belly bloat.